Oregon wine: Willamette Valley AVA

 The Willamette Valley AVA is the wine growing region that encompasses the Willamette Valley.
 It stretches from the Columbia River in the north to just south of Eugene in the south, where the Willamette Valley ends; and from the Oregon Coast Range in the West to the Cascade Mountains in the East.
-At 5200 sqmi, it is the largest AVA in the state, and contains most of the state's wineries; with 545 as of 2016.
+At 5200 sqmi, it is the largest AVA in the state, and contains most of the state's wineries; with 736 as of 2025.

 The climate of Willamette Valley is mild year-round, with cool, wet winters and warm, dry summers; extreme temperatures are uncommon.
 Most rainfall occurs outside the growing season and the valley gets relatively little snow.
 Not all parts of the Valley are suitable for viticulture, and most wineries and vineyards are found west of the Willamette River, with the largest concentration in Yamhill County.

 The region is best known for its Pinot noir, and also produces large amounts of Pinot gris, Chardonnay, Pinot blanc, and Riesling.
 The region also produces Cabernet Sauvignon, Gewürztraminer, Müller-Thurgau, Sémillon, and Zinfandel grapes, but in far smaller quantities.

 The valley contains 11 distinctive sub-appellations: Chehalem Mountains AVA, Dundee Hills AVA, Eola-Amity Hills AVA, Laurelwood District AVA, Lower Long Tom AVA, McMinnville AVA, Mount Pisgah, Polk County, Oregon AVA, Ribbon Ridge AVA, Tualatin Hills AVA, Van Duzer Corridor AVA and Yamhill-Carlton District AVA.
 Ribbon Ridge and Laurelwood District are located entirely within Chehalem Mountains viticultural area.

 Although not officially recognized, many vintners further define the Willamette Valley into northern and southern regions with the demarcation being the latitude of Salem (approximately 45° north).

 Southern Oregon AVA

-The Southern Oregon AVA is an AVA formed as the union of two existing AVAs—the Rogue Valley AVA and the Umpqua Valley AVA.
+The Southern Oregon AVA was formed as the union of two existing AVAs, Rogue Valley and Umpqua Valley.
 (A small strip of the connecting territory is included in the Southern Oregon AVA to make it a contiguous region; however, this strip passes through mountains regions not suitable for vineyards.)
-This AVA was established in 2004 to allow the two principal regions in Southern Oregon to jointly market themselves.
+The viticultural area was established in 2004 to allow the two principal regions in Southern Oregon to jointly market themselves.